Lickhill/Password-Generator-and-Manager-ChromeExtension/README.md

-# Password Generator and Manager Extension
+# LinkedIn Learning Chapter Quiz Skipper

 ## Project Aim

-This browser extension is designed to simplify and secure your online password management.
-Here's what it does:
+This browser extension is designed to skip all the questions of the Chapter Quiz of your LinkedIn Learning Course **automatically**.

 1. **Input**:
    - Allows you to enter the name of a website